Social and emotional mental health

-- Kooth - for children aged 10 to 16 in need of mental health support, including online counselling, visit the Kooth website to register for the supportive online community with lots of guided support courses and resources.
+- Kooth: support for those aged 10 to 16 in need of mental health support, including online counselling, visit the Kooth website to register for the supportive online community with lots of guided support courses and resources.

-- Togetherall - mental health support, including online counselling, for young people aged 16 to 18 in Kent.
+- Togetherall: mental health support, including online counselling, for young adults aged 16 to 18 in Kent.
 Visit the Togetherall website to access the supportive online community which includes lots of guided support course and resources.

-- Kent Child Health - if your child is aged 4 to 19 and struggling with their emotional health, you can access support from the Children and Young People’s Counselling Service, go to the Kent Child Health website or call 0800 783 9111 for more information.
+- Kent Child Health: support for those aged 4 to 19 and struggling with their emotional health, you can access support from the Children and Young People’s Counselling Service, go to the Kent Child Health website or call 0800 783 9111 for more information.

-- ChatHealth - if you’re aged 11 to 19 years old and struggling with your emotions, text Chathealth to 07520 618850 for mental health support and find out a number of ways to help you.
+- ChatHealth: support for those aged 11 to 19 struggling with their emotions, text Chathealth to 07520 618850 for mental health support and find out a number of ways to help.

-- Moodspark - mental health support to young people in Kent, their website is full of useful resources and service information for parents and teachers too.
+- Moodspark: mental health support to young adults in Kent, who provide useful resources and service information for parents and teachers too.